tamarit/edd/README.md

 ---------

-To debug an expression that is returning an incorrect value, simply call the edd:dd/1 function with the string of the problematic expression.
+To debug an expression that is returning an incorrect value, simply call the *edd:dd/1* function with the string of the problematic expression.
 For that, the module edd must be loaded.
-To easiest way is including the ebin directory to the code path when running the Erlang emulator.
-For example, if the edd folder is in /home/john/edd/ the command will be:
+To easiest way is including the *ebin* directory to the code path when running the Erlang emulator.
+For example, if the edd folder is in */home/john/edd/* the command will be:

-    $ erl -pa /home/john/edd/
+    $ erl -pa /home/john/edd/ebin
     Erlang R15B02 (erts-5.9.2) [source] [smp:4:4] [async-threads:0] [hipe] [kernel-poll:false]

     Eshell V5.9.2  (abort with ^G)